smattymatty/mathew-storm-site/blog_content/Governance/fuck-the-facade.md

 But the real cost isn't time; it's human exhaustion.
 Contributors burn out not from coding but from navigating bureaucracy.
 They quit not because the technical challenges are too hard but because figuring out how to contribute is too hard.
 They leave not because they disagree with decisions but because they can't figure out how decisions get made.

-One maintainer told me: "I spent three months trying to get a simple governance change approved.
-It went through four committees, two working groups, and a 'constitutional review.'
-The change?
-We wanted to meet monthly instead of weekly.
-I gave up.
-Now we just meet whenever and pretend it's weekly in the minutes."
+One maintainer spent three months trying to change meeting frequency from weekly to monthly.
+Four committees, two working groups, and a "constitutional review" later, they gave up.
+Now they meet whenever and lie in the minutes.

-That's [The Recursive Absurd](/philo/the-recursive-absurd/) in action: elaborate governance structures that don't govern, complex processes that prevent processing, institutional language that blocks institutions from functioning.
-We've created the appearance of democracy while preventing its practice.
+That's [The Recursive Absurd](/philo/the-recursive-absurd/) in action: governance that doesn't govern, processes that prevent processing.
+The appearance of democracy preventing its practice.

 When your governance requires a translator, only translators have power.
 When your processes require a guide, only guides can participate.
 When your language excludes clarity, clarity becomes rebellion.